AirPlay not working on Mac?

-Now, the app will collect the unnecessary browser data and build the list of your old Wi-Fi networks.
+Now, the app will collect the unnecessary browser data and build a list of your old Wi-Fi networks.

 3. Check the Wi-Fi networks icon and click Remove.

-Now your Mac will forget the old settings so you can reconnect from scratch:
+Now your Mac will forget the old settings so that you can reconnect from scratch: